project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/119-dimitri-tsitos-matteo-mazzola-and-koen-van-seijen-on-agroforestry-agroecology-and-the-role-of-finance.md

 ---
-title: 119 Dimitri Tsitos, Matteo Mazzola and Koen van Seijen on agroforestry, agroecology and the role of finance
+title: 119 Dimitri Tsitos Matteo Mazzola And Koen Van Seijen On Agroforestry Agroecology And The Role Of Finance
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-05-18)